Activity logs and ‘idle’ flags: Cognizant’s new tool sparks workplace concerns - BusinessToday

 Despite assurances of consent-based deployment, employees described the onboarding process as mandatory, citing compulsory ProHance training modules that ended with a required “I agree” confirmation.

+Speaking to Business Today, a spokesperson from Cognizant said, "We occasionally use various productivity measurement tools, a common industry practice, in select Business Process Management or Intuitive Operations & Automation projects, at the request of customers.
+The purpose of these tools is to help better understand the client process steps and related time metrics to assess process design inefficiencies as part of the process transformation efforts.
+These tools are not designed or used to track or evaluate the individual performance of employees.
+Also, the tools are used only after obtaining the consent of employees and it is made clear that these are not used for performance evaluation.
+Additionally, these tools have no impact on the composition of teams engaged in these projects and any suggestion to the contrary is incorrect."

-The monitoring move comes amid ongoing hybrid work setups and increased industry pressure to boost visibility, optimise time usage, and improve output across IT and business process management (BPM) operations.
-Similar tools are already used by peers like Wipro.
+A number of IT firms have deployed monitoring measures amid ongoing hybrid work setups and increased industry pressure to boost visibility, optimise time usage, and improve output across IT and business process management (BPM) operations.